collective-soundworks/soundworks/README.md

 ## API

-This sections explains how to use the classes of the library: how to initialize them, what arguments to pass in to the constructors, how to use the public methods, etc.
+This sections explains how to use the classes of the library: how to initialize them, what arguments to pass to the constructors, how to use the public methods, etc.

 Most of the classes have a module on the server **and** client sides: